zelinskiyvasyldev/paperless-ai/README.md

 - Docker and Docker Compose
 - Access to a Paperless-ngx installation
-- OpenAI API key or your own Ollama instance with your chosen model running and reachable.
+- Cloud based LLM access (see list on top) or your own Ollama or other selfhosted LLM instance with your chosen model running and reachable.
 - Basic understanding of cron syntax (for scan interval configuration)

 ## Installation